Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Quantization on manifolds with cusps and propagation of singularities

 The stabilization of Fourier modes is a nice feature from which we profit because we have assumed that the curvature is constant $-1$ in the cusps.
-In a more general case of curvature tending to $-1$, one would have to look for more subtle estimates.

-\begin{remark} The remainder $R$ in the product formula can actually be written as a $\Op'(r)$, with $r$ a $\mathcal{O}(h^\infty S^{-\infty})$ symbol, if $\Op'$ is another quantization built in the same fashion, but where the cutoff away from the diagonal has been changed to another one with sufficiently larger support. \end{remark}
+In a more general case of curvature tending to $-1$, one would have to look for more subtle estimates. \begin{remark} The remainder $R$ in the product formula can actually be written as a $\Op'(r)$, with $r$ a $\mathcal{O}(h^\infty S^{-\infty})$ symbol, if $\Op'$ is another quantization built in the same fashion, but where the cutoff away from the diagonal has been changed to another one with sufficiently larger support. \end{remark}

-\begin{proof} Proofs can be found of these facts in the case of compact manifolds in Zworski's book \cite{Zworski-book}.
-From there, it suffices to prove a number of local estimates on the cusps, which were already proven in \cite{Bonthonneau-2}.
-In particular, we are referring to proposition 1.19 to 1.22 therein.
-The only two statements that need more explanation are the sharp $L^2$ bound (\ref{itm:L2_estimate}) and the statement on the Fourier modes in the cusps (\ref{itm:fourier_invariance}).

-Let us say a word on the last property.
-Inspecting the formula \eqref{eq:def-loc-quantization}, we observe that in the $\theta$ variable, the kernel is just a Fourier transform of $\sigma$ in the $J$ variable.
-Such an operator commutes with $\partial_\theta$ and thus preserves Fourier modes.
-To be able to use this formula, we just need that the support of $f$ does not intersect the support of the $\chi_\ell \Op^w_{h,U_\ell} \chi_\ell$ corresponding to compact charts, hence the condition that $g$ is supported in $\{y\geq C \mathsf{a}\}$.